 For a few nights each year, the Portland Winter Light Festival transforms the City of Roses into a city of lights.
-Designed to bring light to the wintry darkness, the free festival returns every winter with imaginative works that combine light and technology to create interactive experiences.
+Designed to bring light to the wintry darkness, this free festival returns every winter with imaginative works that combine light and technology to create interactive experiences.

 “We’re doing it to bring people together and also to bring people out of the dark,” says Festival Artistic Director Chris Herring.
 “We are trying to be the stepping stone to spring.”